 What I love most about these bars is that they’re perfect for meal prep.
 Just store the rest in your fridge or freezer.

-And then, when you’re heading out in the morning, grab one and go.
-No more excuses not to eat breakfast.
+When you’re heading out in the morning, grab one and go.

 Per Serving: